recursionpharma/EFAAR_benchmarking/README.md

 **Guide to Pharmacology:**

 _Harding SD, Armstrong JF, Faccenda E, Southan C, Alexander SPH, Davenport AP, Spedding M, Davies JA.
 (2023) The IUPHAR/BPS Guide to PHARMACOLOGY in 2024.
 Nucl.
 Acids Res.
 2024; 52(D1):D1438-D1449. doi:10.1093/nar/gkad944.
 [Full text].
 PMID: 37897341._

+## Gene-compound relationship benchmark
+In `notebooks/rxrx3_core_benchmarks_openphenom.ipynb` we leverage a specialized benchmark to run the gene-gene benchmarks above and also to measure compound activity against a gene.
+This is based on our RxRx3-core dataset hosted on [huggingface](https://huggingface.co/datasets/recursionpharma/rxrx3-core).

+This benchmark evaluates the zero-shot prediction of compound-gene activity using cosine similarities between model embeddings.
+Specifically, for each compound, we assess whether the cosine similarities correctly rank the compound's known target genes higher than a randomly sampled set of other genes from the ground truth dataset.

+To achieve this, we compute the cosine similarity between each compound and gene across all available concentrations and take the maximum similarity score for each pair.
+This approach captures the strongest potential interaction regardless of concentration, even if negatives come from different concentrations than positives.

+We then treat the absolute value of the cosine similarity as a confidence measure—similar to a classifier's probability score—and compute the AUC (Area Under the ROC Curve) and average precision for each compound.
+The final results report the median AUC and average precision across all compounds, compared against a random baseline.